 Are you looking for ways to expand your professional network and contribute to ACRL?
 Committee volunteers help shape ACRL by advancing its strategic plan and influencing the direction of academic and research librarianship.
 Serving on a committee is one of the best ways to become involved and make an impact on the profession.
-If you’d like to become more engaged, ACRL Vice-President/President-Elect Cheryl Middleton invites you to volunteer to serve on a 2017–18 division or section committee.
+If you’d like to become more engaged, ACRL Vice-President/President-Elect Lauren Pressley invites you to volunteer to serve on a 2018–19 division or section committee.

 Want to learn more about the ACRL appointment process?
-The ACRL Membership Committee hosted a webcast on how the ACRL appointment process works for division-level committees, sections, interest groups, and discussion groups.
-View the full recording here.
+On Wednesday, December 13, 2017, at 1 pm CST, the ACRL Membership Committee hosted a webcast on how the ACRL appointment process works for division-level committees, sections, interest groups, and discussion groups.
+The session was recorded and is available here.

 The link to the volunteer form is included at the end of this page.